-…and yet, in the intervening 50 years this problem has grown exponentially.
 In 2018 Americans spent $72billion on their diet industry – notwithstanding its incredible long term failure rate (98% of all diets fail to deliver any long term benefit).

 If you are wondering why obesity continues to be such an insoluble problem then you need to understand a fundamental truth about ‘diets’ – they don’t work!
 Indeed, why would a short term change (a ‘diet’) solve, what to most people is a long term problem?

-And the science around dieting is even more damning.
+And the real science around ‘dieting’ is very illuminating.
 A very brief explanation follows – with a full account being contained in module#1 of the Tenkilos Knowledgebase.
 In that module we explain clearly the science behind the appalling failure rate.

 There are two primary physiological reasons that your short term diet regime will fail – a decrease in metabolism and a change that sudden calorie restriction triggers in two hunger hormones.
 To summarize this:

 #1.
-When food (calories) is restricted the body burns muscle in preference to its primary energy store (fat).
+When food (i.e. calories) is restricted the body burns muscle in preference to its primary energy store (fat).
 This acts to lower the rate of resting energy consumption (metabolism or BMR) – meaning you now ‘burn’ fewer calories when resting.

 #2.
 Diets also destabilize the hunger hormones Ghrelin & Leptin.
 Together Leptin resistance and an increase in Ghrelin (both common consequences of dieting) can prevent weight loss in the longer term.
 This is also the reason that short term diets increase cravings – especially for those foods that will increase your body fat stores.

 The body changes to burn less energy as its composition alters in favour of fat at the expense of muscle.
-Your diet has effectively reset your body to have more fat & less muscle (great!) meaning a lower metabolic rate and hence more prone to weight gain.
+Your diet has effectively reset your body to have more fat & less muscle (great!) meaning a lower metabolic rate (energy consumption whilst resting) and hence more prone to weight gain.